 A bit of a different approach with this update on the Saab 9-3 Convertible.
 Why?
-Well, because we have one.
+Well, because we had one.
 Yes, we’re quite literally putting our money where is mouth is.
-As we type, our very yellow, very Swedish, Saab 9-3 convertible is sat outside having returned from the garage after a six month hiatus.
+We bought one, we ran one, we fixed on a lot and we fell in love with one a little bit.
+Namely this one…

-Yeah yeah, video creation isn’t our strong point.
+Yellow, isn’t it?
 Deal with it.
-Besides, we’re not posting this so you can critique our stab at movie making.
+Besides, we’re not posting this so you can critique our colour choice.
 No, we’re posting this to sing the virtues of the 9-3 convertible.
-A car we have come to know and love over the last 18 months or so.
+A car we have come to know and love over the 18 months or so that we owned one.

 So what is it?
 Well, the generation we’re looking at here is colloquially known as the OG.
 It’s not a rapper, it just means ‘old generation’.
 It earns that name because visually it’s nothing more than a re-badged Saab 900 NG.
 The 9-3 came about in 1998 and ran until 2002, when it was replaced by the second-generation model, also known as a Cadillac BLS.